loft-sh/vcluster/README.md

 - **Certified Kubernetes Distribution** - vcluster itself is a [certified Kubernetes distribution](https://www.cncf.io/certification/software-conformance/) and is 100% Kubernetes API conform.
 Everything that works in a regular Kubernetes cluster works in vcluster
 - **Lightweight & Low-Overhead** - Based on k3s, bundled in a single pod and with super-low resource consumption.
 Other distributions such as k0s or vanilla k8s are also supported
 - **No Performance Degradation** - Pods are scheduled in the underlying host cluster, so they get no performance hit at all while running
-- **Reduced Overhead On Host Cluster** - Split up large multi-tenant clusters into smaller vcluster to reduce complexity and increase scalability.
+- **Reduced Overhead On Host Cluster** - Split up large multi-tenant clusters into smaller vclusters to reduce complexity and increase scalability.
 Since most vcluster api requests and objects will not reach the host cluster at all, vcluster can greatly decrease pressure on the underlying Kubernetes cluster
-- **Easy Provisioning** - Create via vcluster CLI, helm, kubectl, Argo or any of your favorite tools (it is basically just a StatefulSet)
+- **Easy Provisioning** - Create via vcluster CLI, helm, kubectl, [cluster api](https://github.com/loft-sh/cluster-api-provider-vcluster), Argo CD or any of your favorite tools (it is basically just a StatefulSet)
 - **No Admin Privileges Required** - If you can deploy a web app to a Kubernetes namespace, you will be able to deploy a vcluster as well
 - **Single Namespace Encapsulation** - Every vcluster and all of its workloads are inside a single namespace of the underlying host cluster
 - **Easy Cleanup** - Delete the host namespace and the vcluster plus all of its workloads will be gone immediately
-- **Flexible & Versatile** - vcluster supports different storage backends (such as sqlite, mysql, postgresql & etcd), customizable sync behaviour, vcluster within vcluster setups, rewriting of kubelet metrics and has many more additional configuration options to fit a multitude of use cases
+- **Flexible & Versatile** - vcluster supports different storage backends (such as sqlite, mysql, postgresql & etcd), plugins, customizable sync behaviour, vcluster within vcluster setups and has many more additional configuration options to fit a multitude of different use cases

 <br>

-## Quick Start
+## Quick Start (~ 1 minute)
 To learn more about vcluster, [**open the full getting started guide**](https://www.vcluster.com/docs/getting-started/setup).

 ### 1. Download vcluster CLI